-Applicants meeting all program requirements will be selected using points earned from the following:
+Applicants meeting all of the program requirements will be selected using points earned from the following criteria should there be more applicants than seats available:

 - Entrance exam score.

 - Work or volunteer-related experience in a physical therapy facility.

 - The previous degree earned.